zerocore-ai/zerodb/README.md

 zerodb supports multiple data models such as relational, key-value, graph, document, and vector.
 This flexibility allows developers to choose the most suitable model for their specific use case, without the need for multiple databases.

-#### Versioned

-zerodb features robust data versioning where each modification creates a new immutable version of the data, linked through hashes.
-This design allows for full historical traceability and simple rollback capabilities.

 #### Developer Experience

 The database comes packed with an interactive shell, LSP server, linter, formatter, and more.